Get Your Free 2026 Vacation Guide

 Libby Wiersema Libby Wiersema

-Libby Wiersema lived in California and Alabama before settling in South Carolina 38 years ago, where she's covered the state's best culinary offerings and tells the stories behind the food.
+Libby Wiersema adopted South Carolina as her home more than 40 years ago.
+She loves exploring the state's best culinary offerings and telling the stories behind the food.

 More from "Libby Wiersema"

 The smells.
 The sights.
 The flavors.
 The freshness.
 The voices.
 Together, these qualities define the bakery experience.
 If it’s a good one, your visual, olfactory, gustatory and auditory senses will spring to life the second you walk through the door.
 Intoxicating aromas should be in full bloom.
 A well-stocked bakery case should visually delight the eyes.
 Your taste buds should stand at attention as you consider your options.
 And your ears should fill with the sounds of a warm welcome.
-If you stopped by such a bakery for a donut or muffin, rest assured you’ll be walking out with at least five or six more goodies.
+If you stopped by such a bakery for a donut or muffin, rest assured, you’ll be walking out with at least five or six more goodies.
 Your lack of resistance is a sign that good bakery protocols have been put into place.

 The most beloved bakeries offer variety, too.
 Cake, cookies or a pie, perhaps?
 Or maybe a steamy cinnamon roll or fruit-filled muffin to go with a cup of coffee?
 And who could resist one of those oven-fresh loaves cooling on the rack?
 If you’re dieting, a bakery is certainly not the place to be.
 But if you’re not, point out your heart’s desire and thank the food gods for your good fortune.
 Either way, you can always start that diet on Monday, right?